Semir Telalović

-Semir Telalović (/bs/; born 23 December 1999) is a German professional footballer who plays as a forward for club 1.
+Semir Telalović (/bs/; born 23 December 1999) is a German professional footballer who plays as a forward for club Rot-Weiss Essen on loan from 1.
 FC Nürnberg.

 Career

 Early career

 Born in the Upper Swabian town of Ehingen, Germany to Bosnian parents, Telalović started playing football at local clubs, before joining the youth setup of his hometown team SSV Ehingen-Süd.
 He made his senior debut against Calcio Leinfelden-Echterdingen on 6 May 2018 at the age of 18 and managed to score a goal.

 In July 2021, he switched to FV Illertissen.

 Borussia Mönchengladbach

 In January 2022, Telalović was transferred to Borussia Mönchengladbach for an undisclosed fee.
 He made his official debut for the side against FC Augsburg on 25 January 2023.

 Blackburn Rovers

 On 1 September, EFL Championship club Blackburn Rovers announced the signing of Telalović on a three-year deal for an undisclosed fee.
 He made his debut for his new side on 16 September, in a 2–1 home win against Middlesbrough at Ewood Park, coming on as a 59th minute substitution for Sam Gallagher.